ogirginc/ogirginc.github.io/_posts/2021-02-12-heroku-redis-ssl-error.markdown

 permalink: /en/heroku-redis-ssl-error
 categories: redis heroku ssl
 ---

-> This article is also available on [Roam Research](https://roamresearch.com/#/app/ogirginc/page/6J78BW-ov).

 If you try to connect a Ruby on Rails app with a Heroku Redis add-on (excluding the Hobby Dev plan), there is a very high chance for you to get the error below:

 ```